romu70/self-hosting-containers/README.md

 # Introduction

 This repository contains stuff for self-hosting.
-Slef hosting of services is based on Docker containers, and I assume you have access to a MySQL/MariaDB database server (which can be a Docker container as well but in my case it's run by the physical server).
+Self hosting of services is based on Docker containers, and I assume you have access to a MySQL/MariaDB database server (which can be a Docker container as well but in my case it's run by the physical server).

 This repository doesn't deal with SSL, certificates etc. My own server already provides a nice GUI to setup SSL reverse proxy and Let's Encrypt certificates, but feel free security related stuff.